Finhaven/EIPs/EIPS/eip-status-codes.md

 a `bytes32` (or similar) if desired.
 It is also easily interoperable with `uint8`, cast from `enum`s, and so on.

+#### Alternatives

-Other schemes have been explored, including `bytes32` and `uint8`.
-They worked reasonably well, but not as cleanly. `uint8` feels much closer to HTTP status codes, does not break as evenly as a square table (256 doesn't look as nice in base 10).
+Alternate schemes include `bytes32` and `uint8`.
+While these work reasonably well, they have drawbacks.

+`uint8` feels even more similar to HTTP status codes, and enums don't require as much casting.
+However does not break as evenly as a square table (256 doesn't look as nice in base 10).

+Packing multiple codes into a single `bytes32` is nice in theory, but poses additional challenges.
+Unused space may be interpeted as `0x00 Failure`, you can only efficiently pack four codes at once, and there is a challenge in ensuring that code combinations are sensible.
+Forcing four codes into a packed representation encourages multiple status codes to be returned, which is often more information than strictly nessesary.
+This can lead to paradoxical results (ex `0x00` and `0x01` together), or greater resorces allocated to interpreting 256^4 (4.2 billion) permutations.

 ### Multiple Returns